TymekDev/dotfiles/README.md

 script (which basically creates symlinks to the default locations).

-The `install.sh` scripts were written to not overwrite anything but I cannot guarantee it as I am still learing shell scripting so.. **use at your own risk!**
+The `install.sh` scripts were written to not overwrite anything but I cannot guarantee it as I am still learing shell scripting so... **use at your own risk!**